Ransomware and Cyber Extortion

-- Insights from CyberCX’s Security Testing & Assurance (STA) practice, the largest security testing capability in the region.
+- Insights from CyberCX’s Security Testing and Assurance (STA) practice, the largest security testing capability in the region.

 - Telemetry collected by our Managed Security Services (MSS) teams monitoring client networks across Australia, New Zealand and globally.

-- Insights from our Strategy & Consulting (S&C) and Governance, Risk & Compliance (GRC) practices on cyber security strategies, investments and risk management, and how leading organisations protect their most critical assets.
+- Insights from our Strategy and Consulting (S&C) and Governance, Risk and Compliance (GRC) practices on cyber security strategies, investments and risk management, and how leading organisations protect their most critical assets.

 “ We believe all organisations should have access to strategies and tools to uplift their cyber security and improve resilience.”